-Leen d’Haenens is professor in Communication Science at the Institute for Media Studies at the KU Leuven.
-Her research interests include digital media and youth, media, and ethnic minorities.
+Leen d’Haenens is full professor in communication science at the Institute for Media Studies at KU Leuven.

 Willem Joris is postdoctoral researcher at the Institute for Media Studies at the KU Leuven, and guest professor in Communication Sciences at the Vrije Universiteit Brussel (VUB).